Why is the Communist Party clamping down on China's biggest stars and fan clubs? – KION546

 While individual Chinese celebrities have been targeted by the government before, the latest crackdown is wider in scope and harsher in severity, with their presence mostly wiped clean from the country’s internet — so complete is their erasure, it has been likened by fans online to the formation of a black hole following the collapse of a star.

 Authorities also took aim at celebrity fan culture popular among China’s youth.
-On Friday, the Cyberspace Administration of China (CAC) announced 10 measures to double down on what it called the “cleanup” of the “chaos” of fan clubs, including banning any attempt to rank celebrities based on popularity, and tightening regulations around talent agencies and fan club accounts.
+On Friday, the Cyberspace Administration of China (CAC) announced 10 measures to “clean up” what it called the “chaos” of celebrity fan clubs, including banning any attempt to rank celebrities based on popularity, and tightening regulations around talent agencies and fan club accounts.
 A day earlier, popular video platform iQiyi canceled all idol talent shows, calling them “unhealthy.”

 On Chinese social media, some comments said the crackdown was reminiscent of the Cultural Revolution, a decade of political and social turmoil between 1966 and 1976 during which arts and culture were restricted to promoting party propaganda.